FieldCommGroup/HART-IP-Developer-Kit/README.md

 | [hipserver](https://github.com/FieldCommGroup/hipserver)                        | Use this project to simplify the development of your own server application of HART-IP device.
 This component is shared by all FieldComm Group HART-IP server implementations, including the latest HART Test System.
 It manages IP connections, publishing messages to multiple clients and more.
 C++ project for Ubuntu operating systems 12 and later. |
 | [hipflow](https://github.com/FieldCommGroup/hipflow)                                                                   | This example HART device application, together with the hipserver component, implements a functioning, native HART-IP device.
 This example is tailored for Raspberry Pi 3B+ or later.
 C++ project for Ubuntu 18.04 or later.                                                                                                                              |

-# Related Documents
+## Related Documents

 HART-IP Client Guide maybe?

 Any Other docs that we would furnish?

-# How to Build and Operate a HART-IP Flow Device on a Raspberry Pi Computer
+## How to Build and Operate a HART-IP Flow Device on a Raspberry Pi Computer

-1. Purchase a Rasberry Pi 3B+ single board computer.
-2. Purchase a sensor board as described [here](https://github.com/FieldCommGroup/hipflow) and add it to your Pi .
-2. Download the UbuntuMATE 18.04 operating system from [here](https://ubuntu-mate.org/raspberry-pi/).
-Select the 32-bit version named ubuntu-mate-18.04.2-beta1-desktop-armhf+raspi-ext4.img.xz.
-3. Install the OS onto the Pi using the instructions [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-kit-c-get-started#install-the-raspbian-operating-system-for-pi), but using the UbuntuMATE 18 OS instead of the Raspbian OS.
-4. Connect a monitor, keyboard,  mouse and network cable to the Pi.
-Follow the prompts to configure your Ubuntu OS as desired.
-5. Download and build the hipserver program as described [here](https://github.com/FieldCommGroup/hipserver).
-6. Download and build the hipflow program as described [here](https://github.com/FieldCommGroup/hipflow).
-8. In a terminal window, determine the IP address of the Pi using the **ifconfig** command line.
-9. In your home folder, create a subfolder named FlowDevice.
-Copy the executables from the hipserver and hipflow projects intio this folder.
+Follow the instructions in these guides (located in he doc/ folder) to construct your device:
+* Purchase your parts using the Bill of Materials
+* Install an oerating system on your Pi Device
+* Configure the flow device software on the Pi
+* Operate the flow device
+* Connect a client to the device

 9. To launch the flow device, open a bash terminal as administrator and move to the FlowDevice folder.
 Run the command line **hipserver hipflow** and leave it running unattended in the terminal.
 10. To terminate the server, issue a Ctrl-C in the termininal or close the terminal windiow.
 11. On a PC running Windows 7 or higher, pull a copy of the Windows HART-IP Client from [here](https://github.com/FieldCommGroup/WindowsHartIpClient) and install it on the PC.